onflow/flow-go/pkg/language/docs/language.md

 Attestations can be created for resources and reflect their current state, which is read-only.
 They cannot be stored.

+Attestations are useful in cases where ownership of some asset/resource should be demonstrated to potentially untrusted code.

+As an analogy, a bank statement is a proof of ownership of money.
+However, unlike a bank statement, an attestation is "live", i.e. it is not just a snapshot at the time it was created, but it reflects the current state of the underlying resource.

+Attestations can only be created from resources, i.e., they cannot be forged by parties who do not have ownership of the resource, and can be safely handed to untrusted parties.

 Attestations of resources are created using the `@` operator.
 Attestation types have the name of the resource type, prefixed with the `@` symbol.